Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Evaluation

+First, we discuss the implementation and the experimental setup to evaluate our approach.
+Then, we discuss the three major research questions that were answered by the results of our evaluation.

-We implemented the \name as an LLVM-IR\footnote{LLVM-14.0.0} transformation pass.
-Merging transformation also keeps track of the original source line number information of the merged instructions.
-For example, if two instructions $i_1$ and $i_2$ with source line numbers $l_1$ and $l_2$ are merged, the merged instruction $i_m$ will be attached additional debug information that contains the source line numbers $l_1$ and $l_2$.
+\paragraph{{\bf Experimental setup.}} We implemented the \name as an LLVM-IR (LLVM-14.0.0) transformation pass . \name transformation also keeps track of the source line number information of the merged instructions.
+For example, if two instructions $i_1$ and $i_2$ with source line numbers $l_1$ and $l_2$ are merged, the merged instruction $i_m$ will get attached additional debug information that contains the source line numbers $l_1$ and $l_2$.
 This helps us to compute the line coverage of the transformed program.
 We refer to this as \emph{merged line coverage}.
-For all the experiments we used an X86 machine with 256 GB of memory and AMD Ryzen 64-Core Processor running Ubuntu 18.04.6 LTS.
-To evaluate the utility of \name transformation we designed out experiments to answer the following research questions: \begin{itemize} \item \textbf{DSE Performance (RQ1):} How effective is \name's branch elimination transformation in reducing the number of solver calls and mitigating the path explosion problem? \item \textbf{Bounded Verification (RQ2):} Can \name make bounded verification faster? \item \textbf{Coverage (RQ3):} Can a program transformed with \name achieve higher line coverage within a given time budget? \end{itemize}
+We ran all our experiments on a system with a Intel(R) Xeon(R) Gold 6430 (64 cores) processor and 256 GB of memory running Ubuntu 20.04.1 LTS.
+We used KLEE DSE engine (KLEE-2.3) that can choose to run \name pass as a pre-processing step (\ie expose \name pass to KLEE) to the symbolic execution.
+Note that KLEE usually runs a selected set of LLVM passes (\eg \code{mem2reg}) on the program to make it favorable for symbolically execute its IR instructions and \name transformation is exposed to this pipeline.